d-kleine/GenerativeAI/project3_AI-Photo-Editing-Inpainting/README.md

 With inpainting, previously masked segmented subjects can be either edited:
 ![Inpainting mask](./screenshots/examples/ML_subject_man.png)

-Or the mask can inverted to edit the non-segmented parts of the image, like the background of an image:
+Or the mask can be inverted to edit the non-segmented parts of the image, for instance the background:
 ![Inpainting inverted mask](./screenshots/examples/ML_background_island.png)

 ## Project Summary